-Film Employment Credit Code: 15-31-901, MCA through 15-31-911, MCA Legislation: HB 584, 2005 Session
+Film Employment Credit: 15-31-901, MCA through 15-31-911, MCA Legislation: HB 584, 2005 Session

-Taxpayers are allowed a credit against income or corporation license tax for 14 percent of the first \$50,000 of compensation paid to each Montana resident employed on a state-certified film production.
+Through 2014, taxpayers are allowed a credit against income or corporation income tax for 14 percent of the first \$50,000 of compensation paid to each Montana resident employed on a state-certified film production.
 Employee compensation for which the credit is claimed may not be deducted from gross revenue in calculating taxable income.